 Time passes, and now you can’t remember when you last shaved.
 Suddenly- you are aware.
 Aware of all the… foliage growing.
 You panic.
 May even go into a mini crisis.
 Women aren’t meant to be so hairy, surely??
 What you see before you isn’t shown in the media… Even adverts for female razors (bar one or two- check out Project Body Hair by Billie!) don’t show hairy women!
 The models are bizarrely dragging the razor over their already hairless skin (also, ouch!).

 It’s not a topic many women feel comfortable bringing up.
-It’s like we have to keep up this pretence that we don’t naturally have any hairs by ‘dealing’ with them, but we also have to burn and hide any evidence of ‘dealing’ with them too.
+It’s like we have to keep up this pretense that we don’t naturally have any hairs by ‘dealing’ with them, but we also have to burn and hide any evidence of ‘dealing’ with them too.
 By not creating that space for discussion, so many of us feel enclosed within a singular, narrow option for the perception of our own body hairs.
 So it’s time to open that space up.
 Let’s start with a little history tour.
 How and why did hairless women become the Western norm?

 Funnily enough, Europeans’ first thought on Native American hair removal was one of bafflement and intrigue- they didn’t understand why Native Americans would go through such painstaking processes.
 Unsurprisingly, this practice became an obsessive concern for Europeans that the Native Americans wouldn’t be able to conform to European living, and so was made to be an alien behaviour.
 So… how did the tables get turned so violently?